 2. Risk Of An Epidural Going Wrong

 In a case when an epidural is required, the anesthetist will take extra precautions to place the needle at the right place.
-This is because an accidental puncture in the epidural space could
+This is because an accidental puncture in the epidural space could lead to the collection of blood in one place, resulting in permanent paralysis and spinal injury.

 Most health-care providers consider thrombocytopenia as a risk factor which could cause further complications.
 And therefore, monitor you closely even after childbirth.
 It is important to know that any platelet-related disorder that occurs during pregnancy can be reverted.
 You and the baby (if effected) will eventually have normal platelet counts with passing time.